oceanprotocol/docs/veocean-data-farming/df-intro.md

 For Data Farming, we want to incentivize publishers to create more data sets, build more token-gated product, innovate how builders can consume Data-tokens.

 *All the veOCEAN a publisher has allocated to an asset they’ve published (“staked”) is treated as 2x the stake for rewards calculation.*
+1. As a staker, due to their staked veOCEAN on their own assets (1x).
+1. As a publisher, for having veOCEAN staked on their own asset(1x).

+The final reward is then calculated and bundled together to be distributed.

+You can read more about the implementation [in this blog post](https://blog.oceanprotocol.com/data-farming-publisher-rewards-f2639525e508).